-Ms. Estradas is the Chief Executive Officer of Arroyo Vista Family Health Center, a non-profit network of community health centers serving Greater Northeast Los Angles.
+J. Lorraine Estradas, one of our directors, is the Chief Executive Officer of Arroyo Vista Family Health Center, a non-profit network of community health centers serving Greater Northeast Los Angeles.
 Arroyo Vista Family Health Center provides certain primary care services to enrollees of certain healthcare service plans, the providers of which have contracted with our affiliates.
-For the year ended December 31, 2023, Arroyo Vista Family Health Center provided \$0.3 million in primary care services to enrollees, which services were reimbursed by the Company and the Company earned \$2.1 million in management fees from Arroyo Vista Family Health Center.
+For the year ended December 31, 2024, Arroyo Vista Family Health Center provided \$0.4 million in primary care services to enrollees, which services were reimbursed by the Company, and the Company earned \$2.2 million in management fees from Arroyo Vista Family Health Center.

-Dr. Sim and Dr. Lam each own approximately 9.6%, and Dr. Young owns approximately 8.0% of TAG-2 Medical Investment Group, LLC ("Tag-2" d.b.a.
-Sunny Village Center).
-In November 2023, the Company entered into a three-year promissory note with Sunny Village Care Center as the borrower for a principal amount of \$0.5 million.
-During 2023, Tag-2 provided \$2.6 million in skilled nursing facility services, which services were reimbursed by the Company to Tag-2.
-During the year ended December 31, 2023, APC recognized approximately \$1.1 million in rental income from Sunny Village Care Center, which is leasing from a property that was spun-off on December 26, 2023 as part of the APC restructuring.
+Kenneth Sim, our Executive Chairman, owns approximately 9.6%, and Dr. Lam and Albert Young, our Senior Vice President of Health Affairs, own approximately 8.0% of TAG-2 Medical Investment Group, LLC (d/b/a Sunny Village Center) ("Tag-2").
+In November 2023, the Company entered into a three-year promissory note with Sunny Village Care Center as the borrower for a principal amount of \$0.5 million, which was outstanding as of December 31, 2024.
+As of the record date, the promissory note was paid in full.
+During 2024, Tag-2 provided \$0.5 million in skilled nursing facility services, which were reimbursed by the Company to Tag-2.